Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: DESIGN AND FABRICATION

 \subsection{Automated Backbone Design}

 Motivated by the biologically inspired designs explored in \cite{wang2025}, the backbone is tapered such that it forms a logarithmic spiral when fully curled, enabling applications in body grasping and confined-space inspection.
 In our design, the disc radii, thicknesses, and spacing vary according to the same logarithmic ratio.
-The discs are friction-fit to the backbone, and each disc features a multiple-of-three set of equidistant tendon-routing holes arranged about the backbone circumference, as well as a separate, unused hole of fixed radius to accommodate an endoscopic tool and camera.
+The discs are friction-fit to the backbone, and each disc features three equidistant tendon-routing holes arranged about the backbone circumference, as well as an additional, unused hole of fixed radius to accommodate an endoscopic tool and camera.

 Rather than relying on a static CAD model of the robot, the fabrication process is automated in the rules-based design software Inventor iLogic to allow for rapid prototyping and iterative design modifications.
 Our implementation automatically generates a CAD file based on the backbone length, taper angle, number of discs, base diameter, cable hole diameter, and other physical parameters that determine the stiffness, structural strength, and configuration space of the robot.
-A user can update these values in an Excel file tailored to the intended robot performance and operating environment, then run the iLogic script to generate a part file ready for 3D printing.
+A user can update these values in an Excel file tailored to the intended robot performance and operating environment, then run the iLogic script to rapidly generate a part file ready for 3D printing.